RWeick/NES-Pro-Action-Replay/README.md

 # NES-Pro-Action-Replay
-Everything necessary to produce the Pro Action Replay for the NES
+Everything necessary to produce the Pro Action Replay for the NES.
+Happy making.

 PCB Thickness: 1.6 mm